harryxue1999/cs400-X-Team-120/rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
 Talk about our skills and decide how each of us are able to contribute.
-If someone is unable to do a task we talk and if someone is able to do it better, we will swap, if not we will work together to find a solution to the problem.
+If someone is unable to do a task we talk and if someone is able to do it better, we will swap tasks, if not we will work together to find a solution to the problem.

 ## How will we track progress (and follow-up) on completion of tasks